nuxt-community/fontawesome-module/README.md

 [MIT License](./LICENSE)

-This module was forked from the (font) awesome module create by @vaso2: https://github.com/vaso2/nuxt-fontawesome
+This module was forked from the (font) awesome module created by @vaso2: https://github.com/vaso2/nuxt-fontawesome

 Copyright (c) Nuxt Community